Server data from the Official MCP Registry

 codex mcp list

-codex mcp add stores an stdio MCP server definition.
-When Codex starts the
+The Quick Install command stores an stdio MCP server definition.
+When the agent

-uvx resolves codex-agy-bridge@latest from PyPI, creates an isolated cached
+harness starts the server, uvx resolves codex-agy-bridge@latest from PyPI,

 codex-agy-bridge console script.
 AGY_CMD pins the bridge to the user's